-To take a break from the tourist hordes, book a cruise on the Holokai Catamaran.
-You’ll see it moored on the sand in front of the Outrigger Reef.
+To take a break from the tourist hordes, book a sightseeing cruise with Holokai Catamaran.
+You’ll see the catamaran moored on the sand in front of the Outrigger Reef Waikiki Beach Resort.
 It departs throughout the day and early evening for the short trip around nearby Diamond Head, and includes a snorkelling stop-off at Turtle Canyon.

 For spectacular views up the Waikiki oceanfront towards Honolulu, take a leisurely stroll to the top of Diamond Head and back (it’s an hour or so round-trip).
 There’s a small fee to enter the national park.